 We are backpackers at heart, always have been and I suppose always will be!
 We carry our packs on our backs as that’s what gives us the most mobility and freedom, both physically as well as mentally.
 We do budget but not bedbugs!
 There’s this misnomer that all backpackers rough it hardcore, sometimes don’t wash and stay in the cheapest place ever to save a dollar.
 Not us!
 We do basic but clean accommodation (preferring to save in other ways) and yes we do use soap!
 Nobody wants to smell us, or anyone else for that matter.

 We’re not really drinkers (just not our thing) but love great food.
-Whilst we go out to eat occasionally we are always scouring the local markets, as not only are they the heartbeat of a nation, but you can also get some amazingly cheap produce.
+Whilst we go out to eat occasionally we are always scouring the local markets, as not only are they the heartbeat of a nation, but you can also get some amazingly cheap and fresh produce.
 It’s always great to try and cook with the local fare, spices and herbs too.
 I have been known on more than one occasion to cook up a storm and share it around with the people I am staying with, locals and foreigners alike.

 We are hikers and explorers, we are city-slickers, we like to roam off the familiar track, hang out with locals, chill on a beach, and jump in the back of a truck to get a ride to a place that has no transport.
 We … just … love … exploring this amazing planet we live on!

 Q: How can you travel so often and for so long?